-Not all the therapies worked and some therapies made me feel sicker.
+Not all the therapies worked, and some therapies made me feel sicker.
 Every day was a challenge.
-All I could do was keep persisting; email the doctor with new questions, ask about a new therapy or certain tests, and keep getting up again after I had been laid flat over and over.
-Sometimes it felt something was helping and then I would have a setback.
-But slowly the treatments that did help started to prevent or stop an attack.
-With less attacks, my brain had a chance to desensitize.
-I progressively needed stronger triggers to get an attack, and was less sensitive to even my major triggers that would have guaranteed an attack before.
+All I could do was keep persisting - email the doctor with new questions, ask about a new therapy or certain tests, and keep getting up again after I had been laid flat over and over.
+Sometimes it felt something was helping, and then I would have a setback.
+But slowly, the treatments that did help started to prevent or stop an attack.
+With fewer attacks, my brain had a chance to desensitize.
+I progressively needed stronger triggers to get an attack and was less sensitive to even my major triggers that would have guaranteed an attack before.
 The water levels were finally lowering.

-It took a good year or so to see meaningful improvement, and now 3 years later my attacks are no longer chronic.
+It took a good year or so to see meaningful improvement, and now three years later, my attacks are no longer chronic.
 As I am writing this, I recently had two migraine attacks.
-I can tell you the triggers for those attacks and also that I treated both successfully before they interfered with my life.
+I can tell you the triggers for those attacks and that I treated both successfully before they interfered with my life.
 I know from having been chronic what a dream this new reality is.
-I also know I face a lifelong challenge to constantly stay in balance.
+I also know I face a lifelong challenge to stay in balance constantly.
 The possibility of the resurgence of my illness always lurks in the back of my head.
-But for now I am grateful for how far I’ve come and hope that sharing my story may help others.
+But for now, I am grateful for how far I've come and hope that sharing my story may help others.

 Don't mind me while I take a nap on my bridge.
 I need a bit of a rest!

 Do you have a migraine toolbox for when an attack hits?

 Join the conversation